Friday, November 11, 2022

 Friday, July 22, 2022

-January 6 in Joshua Tree
+January 6 from Joshua Tree

 Sorry for my lengthy absence, but I'm really getting into estivation!
 Seriously, if you faced roasting in the great outdoors while staring at the apocalypse day after day, versus sensuous engagement with cool sand under a rock, which would you choose?